neskk/proxyscanner/README.md

                         Connection timeout in seconds.
 Default: 5.
   -Sp SCRAPPER_PROXY, --scrapper-proxy SCRAPPER_PROXY
                         Use this proxy for webpage scrapping.
 Format: <proto>://[<user>:<pass>@]<ip>:<port> Default: None.

+Args that start with '--' (eg. -v) can also be set in a config file (app\config\config.ini or specified via -cf).
+Config file syntax allows: key=value, flag=true, stuff=[a,b,c] (for details, see syntax at https://goo.gl/R74nmi).
+If an arg is specified in more than one place, then commandline values override environment variables which override config file values which override defaults.
 ```